adventuremomblog

 Admission and Ice Skate Rentals at Muskegon Luge Adventure Sports Park

-Guests at Muskegon Luge Adventure Sports Park can purchase a skate pass and they can either bring their own skates and hockey equipment or rent them.
+Guests can purchase a Daily Rink and Skate Trail Pass and bring their own skates and hockey equipment or rent them.

-The facility has rentals for both hockey skates and figure skates with sizes ranging from a toddler shoe size 9 through a men’s size 14.
+The facility has rentals for hockey skates and figure skates with sizes ranging from a toddler shoe size 9 to a men’s size 14.

 I personally think that hockey skates feel a little sturdier.

-For even more stability it’s not a bad idea to use one of the skating trainers.
-They are designed for kids but there is no shame if it makes you feel more confident starting out.
+They are typically designed for kids but there is no shame if it makes you feel more confident starting out.

 kids on ice skating trail through the woods at Muskegon Luge Adventure Sports Park

-To access the ice skating trails, you start on the family skating rink and then head toward the woods.
+Start on the family skating rink and head toward the woods to access the ice skating trails.

-During our visit, there was quite a bit of fresh snow and I found the ice skating trails to be smoother than the skating rink.
+During our visit, there was quite a bit of fresh snow and I found the ice skating trails smoother than the skating rink.

 Another bonus was that the trees blocked the wind making it MUCH warmer.